drew-sullivan/cleveland_tech_survey/cle_tech_survey.md

 * Remove about me from db

-* Fix path for 'download' ajax call

-* travis-ci

 * linting

 ## In Progress

+* Box and whisker chart for total_compensation

 ## Done

+* Download data ajax call is down

+* Fix path for 'download' ajax call

+* travis-ci

 * Add a way to download the data as a csv